publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch15/schVI/m__us_usc_t8_s1772.md

     (b) __Report__

-        Not later than 1 year after May 14, 2002, the Secretary of State and the Attorney General shall submit to the appropriate committees of Congress a report setting forth the findings of the study conducted under subsection (a) of this section.
+        Not later than 1 year after May 14, 2002, the Secretary of State and the Attorney General shall submit to the appropriate committees of Congress a report setting forth the findings of the study conducted under subsection (a).

 ([Pub.
 L. 107–173, title VI, § 603][/us/pl/107/173/s603], May 14, 2002, [116 Stat.
 564][/us/stat/116/564].)